Hoottend History, Family Crest & Coats of Arms

 "This place, in the Domesday Book, is included in the possessions of Richard de Vernon, the Norman Baron of Shipbrook, under whom it was held by a family named Hotone."

 The surname Hoottend was first found in Cheshire where the place name mentioned in the Domesday Book as Hotone, under the ownership of Richard de Vernon, the Norman Baron of Shipbrook.

 Early History of the Hoottend family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoottend research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottend History in all our PDF Extended History products and printed products wherever possible.

 Hoottend Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hoottend have been found, including Hooton, Hootton, Hooten, Hootten and others.